mcdbock/personal-website/index.md

 ---
-layout: home
+layout: default
-title: test this
+title: Personal Website
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.